 TCHO New American Chocolate — another great reason to visit San Francisco

 I hope you’re up for some fun today!
-We’re visiting TCHO New American Chocolate as part of our continuing Chocolatour through San Francisco.
+We’re visiting TCHO New American Chocolate as part of our continuing Chocolatour through San Francisco–and now Berkley, as TCHO moved to Berkley on the east shore of San Francisco Bay following my visit to their downtown San Francisco factory location–a roughly 45-minute journey.

 I first tasted TCHO chocolate in 2012, and was equally impressed by the presentation (the look and feel of the packaging and the information provided on it) as I was by the intoxicating flavour of the chocolate itself.
 Whether you’re a purist, and just want to taste pure, unadulterated dark chocolate or you’re feeling playful and want to have some fun with your chocolate, TCHO has something for you.

 I love TCHO’s Peruvian and Madagascar varietals, as you know from reading this blog that I am partial to the bright and fruity notes of chocolate that is on the acidic end of the taste spectrum.
 Both these TCHO flavours absolutely wake up all your chocolate-loving taste buds in a very vibrant fashion.
 TCHO’s Ecuadorian and Ghana chocolate are delicious as well, but in a smoother, more subtle way.

 TCHO (pronounced CHO and a play of the first syllable of ‘chocolate’) also makes a nice milk chocolate for those of you who are not fans of dark chocolate.
 And I love their Mokaccino bar — a delightful marriage of locally roasted Blue Bottle coffee and TCHO’s Classic milk chocolate.
-But new for 2013 is the addition of three wild and crazy flavours that we had the opportunity to taste with chief chocolate maker, Brad Kintzer on September 30th during our Chocolatour of San Fran.
+But new for 2013 is the addition of three wild and crazy flavours that we had the opportunity to taste with chief chocolate maker, Brad Kintzer during our 2013 Chocolatour of San Fran.

 visiting tcho chocolate is a fun experience